project-rig/rig/docs/source/circuit_sim_tutorial/00_introduction/README.rst

     process, loads software and data onto the SpiNNaker machine and retrieves and processes results.

-Though it is indeed the SpiNNaker application kernel which is responsible for most of the actual computation, it is often the host program which is the most complex.
-Rig is a library designed to help with the process of writing host applications by providing tools and functions which simplify the task of interacting with and programming a SpiNNaker machine.
+Though the SpiNNaker application kernel is responsible for most of the actual computation, the host program is often more complex.
+Rig is a library which helps with the process of writing host applications by providing tools and functions which simplify the task of interacting with and programming a SpiNNaker machine.

-In this tutorial we'll be building an application which follows the program structure used by the host programs of many existing nerual simulation tools (e.g. `Nengo SpiNNaker <https://github.com/project-rig/nengo_spinnaker>`_ and `PyNN SpiNNaker <https://github.com/project-rig/pynn_spinnaker>`_).
+In this tutorial we'll be building an application which follows the program structure used by the host programs of many existing neural simulation tools (e.g. `Nengo SpiNNaker <https://github.com/project-rig/nengo_spinnaker>`_ and `PyNN SpiNNaker <https://github.com/project-rig/pynn_spinnaker>`_).
 This program structure is illustrated in the figure below: